Ravnur-Inc/ravplayer/ravnur-player-instructions.md

 ## Implementation Instructions

-This part of the guide provides  instructions for integrating RMPlayer into your projects.
+This part of the guide provides  instructions for integrating the Ravnur Media Player into your projects.
 It covers understanding and configuring options, managing events, emitting signals, and utilizing methods.
-By following the instructions provided below, you will be able to implement RMPlayer into your applications.
+By following the instructions provided below, you will be able to implement the Ravnur Media Player into your applications.

 ### Options

-The RMPlayer provides a set of options to customize the behavior and appearance of the player.
+The Ravnur Media Player provides a set of options to customize the behavior and appearance of the player.
 Below is a list of available options, including default values and descriptions.

 ___